This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Catch-Up Vaccination Programmes

-School-based vaccination forms the cornerstone of catch-up efforts.
-Teams visit schools to identify and vaccinate children without complete immunisation records.
-This approach targets children whose parents may have initially declined vaccination.
+School-based vaccination also forms the cornerstone of catch-up efforts.
+Teams visit schools to identify and vaccinate children without complete immunisation records, targeting children whose parents may have initially declined vaccination.
+Community clinics and walk-in clinics during school holidays provide additional opportunities for catch-up immunisations.

 Public Health Campaigns for Parents